man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 #### 1. Mock a function with `jest.fn`

-This is the most basic way of mocking an existing function.
-Nonetheless, it can hardly be scalable.
+The most basic way of mocking an existing function.

 **index.test.js**
 ```js